Purpose of this article

 What efficiency measures represent in Scaler

-Efficiency measures record whether specific actions or interventions have been implemented at an asset to improve:
+Efficiency measures record whether specific actions or interventions have been implemented at an asset to improve energy, water, or waste efficiency.

 They are used to demonstrate that: